janmichek/frontend-developer-manifesto/README.md

 **Components** - are reusable, isolated UI elements

-**Clean Code** - evergreen universal programming hints https://cleancoders.com/  -> accommodated for JS https://github.com/ryanmcdermott/clean-code-javascript/
+**Clean Code** - evergreen universal programming hints, its mostly good to use them https://cleancoders.com/  -> accommodated for JS https://github.com/ryanmcdermott/clean-code-javascript/

-**Desktop First** - Only optimizing for 1024px width, IE 10+
+**Desktop First** - Unless the requirements asks the opposite.

-Things that cannot be automated written here.
-If you go around some unaligned code, feel free tor refactor little bit.
+Things that cannot be automated are written here.
+If you go around some unaligned code, feel free to refactor little bit.
+It's always nice to do a bit of code cleanup

 ## Styles